 At the end of each rotation, the student must evaluate the clinical instructor/preceptor that he/she spent the most time with using the clinical instructor/preceptor evaluation form in DataArc.
-This evaluation is due the Monday after completing the rotation.
+The evaluation should be submitted the Tuesday after completing the rotation.
+It is the student's responsibility to check if preceptor is listed in Data Arc.
+If so, the student must select that preceptor when completing the evaluation.